ossf/foundation/OpenSSF Participation Guide.md

-# Open Source Security Foundation Participation Guide
+# Open Source Security Foundation Member Participation Guide

 Welcome to OpenSSF\!
 Our comprehensive guide simplifies the onboarding process for new members, ensuring a seamless transition into our community.
 Use this list to access exclusive programs, engage with industry peers, and fully leverage your organization’s membership benefits right from the start.